vincetran96/Scrape-Finance-Data-v2/README.md

 Because the core components of this project runs on Docker.
 ## Cloning this project
 Because you will have to build the image from source.
 I have not released this project's image on Docker Hub yet.
-## A Vietstock user cookie string
+## Vietstock user cookie and verification tokens
-How to get it:
+How to get them:
 - Sign on to [finance.vietstock.vn](https://finance.vietstock.vn/)
 - Hover over **"Corporate"**/**"Doanh nghiệp"**, and choose **"Corporate A-Z"**/**"Doanh nghiệp A-Z"**
 - Click on any ticker
-- Open your browser's Inspect console by right-clicking on any empty area of the page, and choose `Inspect`
+- Open your browser's Inspect console
-- Go to the `Network` tab, filter only `XHR` requests
+- Go to the `Network` tab, filter only `XHR` or `Fetch/XHR` requests
-- On the page, click **"Financials"**/**"Tài chính"**
-- On the list of `XHR` requests, click on any requests, then go to the `Cookies` tab underneath
+- On the list of `XHR` requests, search for the one named `financeinfo`, then go to the `Cookies` tab underneath; if you cannot find `financeinfo`, you can try clicking on the company's **"Financials"**/**"Tài chính"** tab and look for it
-- Take note of the the string in the `vts_usr_lg` cookie, which is your user cookie
+- Take note of the value of the `vts_usr_lg` cookie, which is the `USER_COOKIE` environment variable in the config
+- Take note of the value of the `__RequestVerificationToken` cookie, which is the `REQ_VER_TOKEN_COOKIE` environment variable in the config
+- Go back to the request's `Header` tab, look for the form data
+- Take note of the value of the `__RequestVerificationToken` parameter, which is the `REQ_VER_TOKEN_POST` environment variable in the config
 - Done
 ## Some pointers about Vietstock financial API parameters, which will be used when scraping
 ### Financial report types and their meanings: